AntonBrinkCodes/localcap-viewer/README.md

 - **Web-Based Control Interface:** Start, stop, and manage video recordings from your browser.
 - **Real-Time Communication:** Uses WebSockets to communicate with the LocalCap app and the server running OpenCap locally.
 - **Session and Trial Management:** View and manage processed sessions and trials (Work in Progress).
-- **Responsive Design:** Built with Vuetify for a clean and responsive user interface.

 ## Installation